iest/derp/README.md

-# Derp
+# Derpjs

 *A simple, file-based blog engine.*

 #### What?
-Derp is bascially a glorified markdown parser, and it wants posts in a certain way — given the following `first-post.md`:
+Derp is bascially a glorified markdown parser, and it wants posts in a certain way.
+Given the following `first-post.md`:

 ```markdown
 url: my-first-post